AdaCore/spark2014/docs/ug/source/how_to_write_loop_invariants.rst

 conditions in some cases.
 In particular, it is able to infer the preservation of unmodified fields of record variables.
 It also handles unmodified fields of array components as long as they are preserved at every index in the array.
-As an example, GNATprove does not need any loop invariant to verify the following loop:
+As an example, consider the following loop which only updates some record component of a nested data structure:

 .. literalinclude:: ../gnatprove_by_example/examples/preserved_fields.adb
    :language: ada
    :linenos:

-Note that despite the complete absence of a loop invariant in the above code,
+Despite the complete absence of a loop invariant in the above code,
 |GNATprove| is able to prove that the assertions on lines 19-21 about variable
 ``D`` which is modified in the loop are proved, thanks to the generated loop
 invariants: